 Click here to view the Agency Security Issues Pocket Guide.
 Click here to view the ADA/Accessibility Resource web pages.

 Click here to view the supporting full Summary Reference Guide.
 Click here to access the ACT/CIS 'Cyber Hygiene' toolkits.

-This ACT work group is being created in January, 2019 to address the significant need for education and openness around API opportunities in our distribution channel.
-We are bringing together reps from carriers, vendors, agencies, as well as state associations to develop a level understanding on this issue.
+This ACT work group was created to address the significant need for education and openness around API opportunities in our distribution channel.
+We are bringing together reps from carriers, vendors, agencies, as well as state associations to develop a level of understanding on this issue.